-A. Kratsch, F. Ehrenberg, A. Engel, and S. Weißmantel, "Using a camera feedback loop for phase retrieval in an iterative Fourier transform algorithm to calculate beam splitter phase gratings for parallel laser microstructuring (Conference Presentation)," Proc.
-SPIE 10519, Laser Applications in Microelectronic and Optoelectronic Manufacturing (LAMOM) XXIII, 105190D (Presented at SPIE LASE: January 29, 2018; Published: 14 March 2018); https://doi.org/10.1117/12.2288372.5751434147001.
+A. Kratsch, F. Ehrenberg, A. Engel, and S. Weißmantel, "Using a camera feedback loop for phase retrieval in an iterative Fourier transform algorithm to calculate beam splitter phase gratings for parallel laser microstructuring," Proc.
+SPIE 10519, Laser Applications in Microelectronic and Optoelectronic Manufacturing (LAMOM) XXIII, 105190D (Presented at SPIE LASE: January 29, 2018; Published: 14 December 2018); https://doi.org/10.1117/12.2288372.

-Conference Presentations are recordings of oral presentations given at SPIE conferences and published as part of the conference proceedings.
-They include the speaker's narration along with a video recording of the presentation slides and animations.
-Many conference presentations also include full-text papers.
-Search and browse our growing collection of more than 14,000 conference presentations, including many plenary and keynote presentations.
+Conference Presentations are recordings of oral presentations given at SPIE conferences and published as part of the proceedings.
+They include the speaker's narration with video of the slides and animations.
+Most include full-text papers.
+Interactive, searchable transcripts and closed captioning are now available for 2018 presentations, with transcripts for prior recordings added daily.